Karicho21/4145-A1/README.md

 - Access to hpc lab computer Centaurus
 - UNC Charlotte VPN if you are outside of campus or not using "eduroam" network
-- Python 3 with pandas and matplotlib libraries for chart.py
+- Python 3 with pandas and matplotlib libraries for chart.py -if not installed type "pip install pandas" and "python -m pip install -U matplotlib" to download